pagoulid/static-job-listings/README.md

 So, if a job listing is for has the following categories `Frontend, Junior, JavaScript, React` your HTML data attributes would look like this `data-role="frontend" data-level="junior" data-languages="javascript" data-tools="react"`.

+To add a filter, the user needs to click on the tablets on the right-side of the listing on desktop or the bottom on mobile.
 For each filter added, only listings containing all selected filters should be returned.

 Want some support on the challenge?
 [Join our Slack community](https://www.frontendmentor.io/slack) and ask questions in the **#help** channel.